Nearly 1,000 troops have left Mariupol steelworks, says Russia

 Both sides are trying to shape the narrative and extract propaganda victories from what has been one of the most important battles of the war.

+“There can be just one interpretation: The troops holed up at Azovstal are laying down their weapons and surrendering,” Kremlin spokesman Dmitry Peskov said on Wednesday.

-Russian defence ministry spokesman Major General Igor Konashenkov said on Wednesday that 959 Ukrainian troops had now left the Avozstal plant since they started coming out on Monday.
+Russian defence ministry spokesman Major General Igor Konashenkov, also speaking on Wednesday, said that 959 Ukrainian troops had now left the Avozstal plant since they started coming out on Monday.

 At one point, officials put the number of fighters holed up in the mill’s sprawling network of tunnels and bunkers at 2,000.